-Mailboxes for pre-clinical students (years 1-3) are located in the "Munchbox" on the third floor, room B301.
+Mailboxes for pre-clinical students (years 1-3) are currently located in the "Munchbox" on the third floor, room B301.
 Mailboxes for clinical students in their 4th year are located in the Large Animal Hospital student break room in the "Barn," room D115.
 Mailbox numbers are grouped by class and updated every semester.

 Lockers are available for 1st-year students in the anatomy laboratory hallway.
-Lockers for 3rd-year (fall) students are in classroom C100.
-For clinical students, locker rooms with showers are located on the second floor, above the hospital.
+For 3rd- and 4th-year students, locker rooms with showers are located on the second floor, above the hospital.
 The women's locker room is B214 (in the SACS hallway).
 The men's locker room is B203 (in the Large Animal Clinical Sciences hallway).
 Contact Alicia Robino if additional facilities or special accommodations are needed.